metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_osie_v1alpha2_manifest.md

 page_title: "k8s_tinkerbell_org_osie_v1alpha2_manifest Data Source - terraform-provider-k8s"
 subcategory: "tinkerbell.org"
 description: |-
   OSIE describes an Operating System Installation Environment.
-It is used by Tinkerbellto provision machines and should launch the Tink Worker component.
+It is used by Tinkerbell to provision machines and should launch the Tink Worker component.
 ---

 # k8s_tinkerbell_org_osie_v1alpha2_manifest (Data Source)

 OSIE describes an Operating System Installation Environment.
-It is used by Tinkerbellto provision machines and should launch the Tink Worker component.
+It is used by Tinkerbell to provision machines and should launch the Tink Worker component.

 ## Example Usage